 (Join us at an event!)

 Screening can save lives.
 Early detection of kidney disease, particularly proteinuric kidney disease, can slow disease progression and prevent complications.
-EMBARK provides free urine dipstick tests and genetic screening at our screening events.
+EMBARK provides free urine dipstick tests and conducts genetic testing for high-risk variants such as APOL1 at our screening events.
 If you're identified as high-risk, we will connect you with medical professionals for further evaluation.

 2